 Step 2.
 Create field mappings

-The field mapping step matches field names from the detector rule with field names from the log index being used to provide data.
+The field mapping step matches field names from the rule with field names from the log index being used to provide data.
 Creating field mappings allows the system to accurately pass event data from the log to the detector and then use the data to trigger alerts.

 The data source (log index), log type, and detection rules specified in the first step determine which fields are available for mapping.
-For example, when “Windows logs” is selected as the log type, this parameter, along with the specific detection rules, determines the list of detection field names available for the mapping.
-Similarly, the selected data source determines the list of log source field names that are available for the mapping.
+For example, when “Windows logs” is selected as the log type, this parameter, along with the specific detection rules, determines the list of rule field names available for the mapping.
+Similarly, the selected data source (log index) determines the list of log source field names that are available for the mapping.

 A note on field names